-In this post, I highlight our 10 Favorite Thanksgiving Sides that can be made in your Instant Pot pressure cooker, in the oven or the stovetop.
-Good for any holiday dinner, these holiday dishes are quick to make, easy to double, and most importantly, they are HEALTHY.
+In this post I present to you 10 Easy & Healthy Thanksgiving Side Dishes that can be made in the pressure cooker, oven, or stovetop.
+Good for any holiday dinner, these versatile dishes are quick to make, easy to double, and most importantly, they are HEALTHY.
 Most of these can me made ahead and re-heated for your holiday meal.

 I add parmesan cheese to this classic dish that forms a delicious crust on these parmesan roasted potatoes.
 They are crispy on the outside, light and creamy on the inside.
 Herbs like basil and oregano add a nice earthy flavor to the potatoes.
 This recipe is Veg + Gluten-Free.